SFDO-Tooling/CumulusCI/docs/github_actions.rst

 CumulusCI needs to be able to access a Salesforce org with the Dev Hub feature enabled in order to create scratch orgs.
 The easiest way to do this is to set up this connection locally, then copy its sfdx auth URL to a secret on GitHub.

-Since you already have CumulusCI working locally, you should be able to run ``sfdx force:org:list`` to identify the username that is configured as the default Dev Hub username â€” it is marked with ``(D)``.
+Since you already have CumulusCI working locally, you should be able to run ``sfdx force:org:list`` to identify the username that is configured as the default Dev Hub username it is marked with ``(D)``.

 Now run ``sfdx force:org:display --verbose -u [username]``, replacing ``[username]`` with your Dev Hub username.
 Look for the ``Sfdx Auth Url`` and copy it.